ppppangu/oasis/CONTRIBUTING.md

 # Change directory into project directory
 cd oasis

+# Install uv if you haven't already
+pip install uv

+# Create and activate virtual environment, then sync dependencies
+uv venv
+uv sync

-# Activate oasis virtual environment
+# Activate the virtual environment
-poetry shell

-# Install oasis from source
-poetry install
+# On Windows:
+.venv\Scripts\activate
+# On macOS/Linux:
+source .venv/bin/activate

 # The following command installs a pre-commit hook into the local git repo,
 # so every commit gets auto-formatted and linted.